Orleans (band): 1980s

-In 1980 Infinity went bankrupt after an album with performances by Pope John Paul II (who was on a tour of the U.S. in the fall of 1979) failed to sell.
-Infinity was absorbed into MCA Records, who failed to promote their follow-up album, simply titled Orleans.
+In 1980, Infinity went bankrupt after an album with performances by Pope John Paul II (who was on a tour of the U.S. in the fall of 1979) failed to sell.
+Infinity was absorbed into MCA Records, which failed to promote their follow-up album, simply titled Orleans.
 This last, recorded in Woodstock, featured only the Hoppens and Wells Kelly as Orleans proper, since the others had left earlier in the year.
-Nonetheless, the album featured guest appearances from all past members, including John Hall who was in the process of forming the John Hall Band with Leinbach as a member.
-Orleans was produced by Englishman Robin Lumley, mixed at Trident Studios in London and featured Lumley's friend, Phil Collins, contributing backing vocals to one track.
+Nonetheless, the album featured guest appearances from all past members, including John Hall, who was in the process of forming the John Hall Band with Leinbach as a member.
+Orleans was produced by Englishman Robin Lumley, mixed at Trident Studios in London, and featured Lumley's friend, Phil Collins, contributing backing vocals to one track.

 Just after recording that 1980 release, the group added Dennis "Fly" Amero (guitars, vocals) to replace Leinbach.
 The live lineup still featured Robert (R.A.)
-Martin and the band completed a tour of amusement parks that summer, only to learn that their accountant had misappropriated funds, leaving them in debt.
-Martin left, "Fly" stayed, Larry and Lance recruited their younger brother, Lane Hoppen, to play keyboards and drummer Charlie Shew, at that time performing under the pseudonym Eric Charles, was brought aboard to play alongside Wells Kelly.
+Martin, and the band completed a tour of amusement parks that summer, only to learn that their accountant had misappropriated funds, leaving them in debt.
+Martin left, "Fly" stayed, Larry and Lance recruited their younger brother, Lane Hoppen, to play keyboards, and drummer Charlie Shew, at that time performing under the pseudonym Eric Charles, was brought aboard to play alongside Wells Kelly.
 Charlie then replaced Wells when he left by early 1981 to relocate to New York City.

-Reviewing Orleans in Christgau's Record Guide: Rock Albums of the Seventies (1981), Robert Christgau said, "In case you're interested, this band is mucho hot among Eastern rock cognoscenti (read, know-it-alls).
-Very pleasant, too, although John Hall doesn't sing as tasty as he plays.
-The only impressive song is 'Half Moon.'
-Anything Janis Joplin used to sing is impressive, so that may not mean much."